 Put a name of the object of studies on the card then put prompts about the object on the reverse side of it.
 Draw a small doodle as a cue for efficient memorizing.

 Susan Wallace is an expert writer.
 She is passionate about both writing and education.
-She was able to assist students and businessmen develop their writing academically and professionally.
-Susan has been a strong contributor to EduZaurus helping students achieve success with the studying and college performance.
+She has been able to assist students and businessmen develop their writing skills both academically and professionally.